- Good communication skills

 Further study options

-Advance your skills and expand your employment potential with the New Zealand Certificate in Information Technology Essentials (Level 4), the Certificate in IT Service and Support and the Bachelor of Information Technology.
+Advance your skills and expand your employment potential with the New Zealand Certificate in Information Technology Essentials (Level 4) and the Bachelor of Information Technology.

 Programme specific risks